 Alternate Street Parking (east end): 851 South Wisconsin Street, Hobart, IN 46342

 Main (west): 41.523898, -87.307101 (Decimal Degrees)

 Hours & Information

-This featured hike is an out and back rail trail.
+This featured hike is an out and back on the bike trail.
 The trail is paved and well marked.
-The hike can be started from either end but the preferred start is from the Robinson Lake parking lot off of Liverpool Road.
-Follow the rail trail to the east for just under two miles.
+The hike can be started from either end but the preferred start is from the Robinson Lake parking lot off of South Liverpool Road.
+Follow the rail trail to the east.
 Turn around at Wisconsin Street and follow the trail west back to the parking lot.
 The trail crosses several ravines and scenic Lake George, part of the Deep River.

 Last updated: April 10, 2020